 Version Changes Date Version 1 First edition May 2008 Version 1.1 Re-introduction of lost pieces of Appendix 7.8-5 "Assessment of available information on endocrine and other related effects" August 2008 Version 1.2 Corrigendum: (i) replacing references to DSD/DPD by references to CLP; (ii) further minor editorial changes/corrections.
 November 2012 Version 2.0 Second edition.
 Partial revision of the document to take into account the revised version (2.0) of Chapter R.11 of the Guidance on IR&CSA following amendment of Annex XIII to REACH (according to Commission Regulation (EU) No 253/2011 of 15 March 2011, OJ L 69 7 16.3.2011).
-Main changes in the guidance document included the following: November 2014 References to the updated Chapter R.11 were added and the corresponding text updated; The repeated Figure R.7.8-1 was deleted; • Errors in the numbering of Figures, Tables, and Appendices were corrected.
-In particular: former Figure R.7.8-8 was relabelled Table R.7.8-4; former Figures R.7.8-9 and R.7.8-10 were changed to Figures R.7.8-8 and R.7.8-9, respectively; former Tables R.7.8-4 and R.7.8-5 were changed to Figures R.7.8-5 and R.7.8-6, respectively; former Appendices R.7.8-4 and R.7.8-5 were changed to Appendices R.7.8-3 and R.7.8-4, respectively; corresponding cross- references were updated; Some erroneous cross-references were corrected; The document was re-formatted to the updated ECHAcorporate identity.
-Version 3.0 Update of the guidance covering only text concerning the sediment compartment.
-In particular the main changes include: Addition in chapter 7.8.9.1 of reference Xxx 2015 and description of the most relevant OECD, ASTM, US EPA and ISO standards following latest developments; More details on reporting needs for non-standard methods; More information on species selection and exposure pathways; Further clarification on the equilibrium partitioning method.
+Main changes in the guidance document included the following: • References to the updated Chapter R.11 were added and the corresponding text updated; • The repeated Figure R.7.8-1 was deleted; • Errors in the numbering of Figures, Tables, and Appendices were corrected.
+In particular: former Figure R.7.8-8 was relabelled Table R.7.8-4; former Figures R.7.8-9 and R.7.8-10 were changed to Figures R.7.8-8 and R.7.8-5 were changed to Figures R.7.8-4 and R.7.8-5 were changed to Figures R.7.8-3 and R.7.8-6, respectively; former Appendices R.7.8-4 and R.7.8-5 were changed to Appendices R.7.8-3 and R.7.8-4, respectively; corresponding cross-references were updated; • Some erroneous cross-references were corrected; • The document was re-formatted to the updated ECHAcorporate identity.
+November 2014 Version 3.0 Update of the guidance covering only text concerning the sediment compartment.
+In particular the main changes include: Addition of indication of possible Xxx 2015